Holocene-Reconstruction/Holocene-code/README.md

 ## 1. Introduction

-Data and models are two methods of exploring past climate, with data (such as proxy records) providing point data and models simulating climate changes and climate-system interactions.
-The goal of this Holocene Reconstruction project is to use data assimilation, a method of combining information from proxy data and model results, to reconstruct climate over the past 12,000 years.
+Data and models are two methods of exploring past climate.
+Data (such as proxy records) provide point data and models simulate climate changes and climate-system interactions.
+The goal of this Holocene Reconstruction project is to use data assimilation--a method of combining information from proxy data and model results--to reconstruct climate over the past 12,000 years.

 This GitHub repository contains the Holocene Reconstruction code, and this readme file explains how to set it up and use it.